jc3213/download_with_aria2-chromium/README.md

 # Advantages

 - Brand new option window
-  - No dependency on `fancysettings.js` and related library
+  - No dependency on `fancysettings.js`, `store.js` and other related library
   - You can check if your `JSON RPC URI` or `Secret Token` is correct or not on option window
   - Capture filters won't appear if the main `Capture` option is not checked
   - Capture filter `File Size` now have two settings, `number` and `unit`
-  - Any of the capture filers can be turn off if you just keep them empty
+  - Any of the capture filers can be turned off if you just keep them empty
 - Optimized popup window
   - No dependency on `popuplib.min.js`
   - Notification authentication and network error